Trump to sign executive orders targeting regulations, fines

 President Trump will sign an executive order Wednesday that requires agencies to seek public input before issuing regulations, saying the prior administration used “off-the-book” guidance to crush small businesses and families.

-He will sign an accompanying order that gives families and businesses a chance to give their side of the story before they’re hit with crippling fines based on secretive or unlawful interpretations of existing regulations.
+He will sign an accompanying order that gives families and businesses a chance to give their side of the story before being hit with harsh fines based on secretive or unlawful interpretations of existing regulations.

 “President Trump is returning control over the government to the American people,” said Russ Vought, acting administrator of the White House Office of Management and Budget.
 “These executive orders give this administration the tools to defend Americans’ freedom and liberty against off-the-book regulations and prevent unfair penalties from being levied on American families and businesses by rogue agencies.”